gspeed0689/various/README.md

 ## PhD Calendar Random Selector

 In this notebook I walk through taking available dates and randomly assigning them as options for 6 different PhD groups, and writing `.ics` files for each group.
+This was to help with workshop planning.

+## Max of 2 dice rolls timing

+I was watching a [Stand Up Maths](https://www.youtube.com/@standupmaths/videos) video on [picking the highest of two dice rolls](https://www.youtube.com/watch?v=X_DdGRjtwAo), and decided to create my own version of the code and see how fast I could get it to run.